Secret Tournament: Campaign instalments

-The concept of the advertising campaign was a fictional tournament involving eight teams of three of football's top players in a first-goal-wins elimination.
-The matches were staged in an enclosed pitch located on a ship with former footballer Eric Cantona acting in the role of referee.

 Besides the TV advertising campaign, the marketing strategy involved the execution of local tournaments in several major capital cities of the world, being held in schools, sport venues and stadiums.
 The concept was the same: teams of three players had to be registered and one-goal matches were played in successive knock-out rounds up to the final matches in cages like the ones in the TV ads.